Rong-Li/LambdaApps/docs/05-deployment.md

 ## Overview

 homeapp uses **GitHub Actions** for CI/CD with direct zip-and-upload deployment to AWS Lambda.
-Dependencies are pre-packaged in a Lambda Layer.
+Dependencies are pre-packaged in separate Lambda Layers for API and Batch functions.

 ---